JimmyNos/Render-Notifications/README.md

 ### 🌐 Webhook Integration (e.g. Home Assistant)

 > Examples of mobile notifications sent via homeassistant
-> Homeassisstant automation yaml files can be found in the tmepletes folder
+> Homeassisstant automation yaml files can be found in the tmepletes folder. `Replace your_device_id_here` with your actual **mobile device id**.
+Which to ui mode in automations and you should be able to search and select you device.

 <img alt="homeassistant_animation_job" src="resources/images/readme/homeassistant_animation_job.jpg" width="300" /><img alt="homeassistant_still_job" src="resources/images/readme/homeassistant_still_job.jpg" width="300" />